 We will continue to require strict adherence to proven public safety protocols including masking, physical distancing, and handwashing.
 For instrument-specific guidance around studio lessons and ensemble classes, please read the Conservatory’s detailed return-to-campus guidance for applied instruction at peabody.jhu.edu/campusguidance.
 These protocols have been developed with input from the university’s leading health experts to ensure the safety of our community.

+To reduce the risk of the virus’ spread, some alterations have been made to the campus, including signage reinforcing the need to remain physically distant from each other, enhanced ventilation in our buildings, and specially-outfitted low-latency rooms for vocalists.
 With the guidance of JHU public health professionals, we are ensuring that common areas and teaching spaces are cleaned and disinfected appropriately with time between scheduled activities for rooms to rest.
 The practice room reservation system introduced this fall will continue to be in place for individual practice and for small, masked chamber groups.

 Undergirding all of these efforts will be our sustained commitment to keeping one another and the broader Baltimore community safe and healthy.
 To that end, a dedicated group of students, faculty, and staff has worked to develop the Johns Hopkins Social Compact, a document outlining our mutual responsibility to each other to follow all best practices for preventing the spread of COVID.
 Peabody’s leadership is deeply committed to the principles and requirements of this compact, and I urge you to pledge your support as well.

 It is not yet clear what role, if any, the university will play in vaccinating faculty, students, and staff, but we will continue to communicate with you as plans develop.
 We are hopeful about the potential for the vaccine to bring the COVID pandemic under control, but our plans for this semester do not rely on it.